IceflowRE/javaPrimSearch/README.md

     - http://www.magicwerk.org/page-collections-overview.html
 - IDE: Eclipse Mars (Java)

-##License
+## License
-Copyright  ©  2015  Iceflower S
+Copyright © 2015 - now Iceflower S

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.